willywairagu/willywairagu/README.md

 ### Hi there 👋

-**willywairagu/willywairagu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on An Embedded ML Project using Arduino Nano 33 BLE
 - 🌱 I’m currently learning Time Series Forecasting.